 Diagnostic Testing at Our Animal Eye Clinic

-The doctors at Animal Eye Associates are well trained in the diagnostic tests necessary to evaluate, diagnose, and determine the optimal treatment for ophthalmic diseases in animals.
-Learn more about what our skilled veterinary ophthalmologists can do and make an appointment at Animal Eye Associates today!
+When your dog or cat has an eye issue, it’s always best to bring them to a local veterinary clinic for a checkup.
+At Animal Eye Associates in Florida, our veterinary doctors are well-trained in the diagnostic tests necessary to evaluate, diagnose, and determine the best treatment for ophthalmic diseases in animals.
+If you’re interested in learning more about our skilled veterinary ophthalmologists, schedule an appointment with Animal Eye Associates today.

 Schirmer Tear Test